| COSMETOLOGY

 (b) Rinsing in clean water.

-(c) Completely immersing in a wet sanitizer for the period of time recommended by the manufacturer of the
+(c) Completely immersing in a wet sanitizer for the period of time

 disinfectant used.